overthq/Move/README.md

 ## Motivation

-Move is being built to solve the problem of transportation payments in [Lagos State, Nigeria](https://en.wikipedia.org/wiki/Lagos_State).
-It is an application built to make it easier for commuters to pay for public transportation trips by purchasing bus passes with their debit/credit cards, and scanning QR codes on the buses to verify the passes.
+Move is being built to solve the problem of transportation payments by enabling commuters to pay for trips by purchasing bus passes on their mobile devices.

+## How it works

+Move is designed to be deployed as an on-premise solution for managing transportation payments in any area.
+Potential applications include: city/airport/university shuttles.

 ## Installation and Setup